Oczywsziysya/fem-blog-preview-card/README.md

 Doing this project I learned the basics of custom properties (also called variables) in order to make the code more readable and "dry" (especially the color palette).

-The custom properties are declared inside the :root selector.
+Usually the custom properties for color themes and typography are declared inside the :root selector.
 I also learned that the :root selector is the basically the same thing as the html one, but with higher specifity.